lateinit-apps/guitar-app/docs/various-ideas.md

-And another one thought to totally burry it down: *even thinking about this as just training of making bots, is there any reason to make specially a guitar-app bot which no one will ever use and not make whatever other bot, for e.g. for our cosy Discord server that will have at least some audience to use it sometimes?
+And another one thought to totally burry it down: *even thinking about this as just training of making bots, is there any reason to make specially a guitar-app bot which no one will ever use and not make whatever other bot, e.g. for our cosy Discord server that will have at least some audience to use it sometimes?
 No reason, indeed.*

 ## AccessKey shortcut for web site

-Having a web site in a modern world in 2021 without any accessability features?
+Having a web site in a modern world in 2021 without any accessibility features?
 What are you?
 Casul?

 Fastly get your stuff off the bed and implement that [Access Key](https://en.wikipedia.org/wiki/Access_key) finally to prove that you're indeed on `anykeys4ek` level at least.